fgmb2003/fgmb2003.github.io/_posts/2017-10-18-Google-Sheets-6.md

 source-id: 1VDOcjT-uS9yFPzT0StIUv743XheeG4VEwSUivWJ_UfI
 published: true
 ---
 Today we were left to finish off our google sheets and we had already learnt all of the commands that we needed to use in sheets and there is not much to write about but below this text should be my google sheets.
+(Click the read more button)
 <br>
 <hr>
 <h3>My Sheets Spreadsheet</h3>